Every Endeavour Student to become citizens of good characters who loves Singapore

 North-West CDC Outstanding All-Rounders Award

-The NW CDC OARS Award is recognition of our pupils’ leadership capabilities, as well as EDP’s student leadership programme.
+The NW CDC OARS Award is recognition of our students’ leadership capabilities, as well as EDP’s student leadership programme.

 North-West CDC Outstanding School Partner Award

-It is with great pleasure to announce that our School has been awarded the North West Outstanding School Partner Award 2020 (Bronze Award) for participating actively in North West Community Development Council programmes in 2019.
+It is with great pleasure to announce that our School has been awarded the North West Outstanding School Partner Award 2023 (Silver Award) for participating actively in North West Community Development Council programmes in 2022.
 We will like to thank all of our staff and students for their contribution.